madavid128/madavid-research/faq/index.md

 Use the search icon in the header (or press `/` or `Ctrl/⌘+K`) and type a keyword, author, or year.

 **Can I collaborate or propose a project?**
-Yes — I’m happy to talk through ideas and help scope a project with clear deliverables.
+Yes; I’m happy to talk through ideas and help scope a project with clear deliverables.
 The fastest way is email.

 {% include section.html %}